Hierarchical QAOA for the Vehicle Routing Problem via Clustered Decomposition and Local Feasibility Repair: Introduction

 To overcome the scalability challenges in quantum optimization, decomposition strategies have proven invaluable in the classical VRP domain.
-In Clustering-based decomposition methods, those who implement K-means algorithms, have got significant success in converting large-scale VRP instances into smaller manageable subproblems~\cite{Alfiyatin2018,Borowski2020}.
+In Clustering-based decomposition methods~\cite{Patil2024,morampudi2017clustering}, those who implement K-means algorithms, have got significant success in converting large-scale VRP instances into smaller manageable subproblems~\cite{Alfiyatin2018,Borowski2020}.
 These cluster-first, route-second approaches allow one to apply optimization techniques to problems that would otherwise be computationally challenging~\cite{Alesiani2022,Kerscher2024}.
-The effectiveness of clustering lies in its ability to reduce the complexity of the problem while maintaining the quality of the solution.
-By grouping the customers into clusters, the overall problem can be decomposed into intra-cluster routing (typically formulated as TSP instances) and inter-cluster routing (maintaining the VRP structure)~\cite{Santini2023,Kerscher2024}.
-This decomposition has enabled classical algorithms to handle instances with large number of customers while maintaining near-optimal solution quality~\cite{Kerscher2024,Rossit2019}. \begin{itemize} \item \textbf{Open Loop Traveling Salesman Problem} \end{itemize} The routing problem within each cluster can be effectively formulated as an Open Loop TSP (OTSP), where vehicles are not required to return to their initial point within the cluster.
-This process is beneficial in the context of multi-cluster VRP, as it allows for optimal transitions between clusters, maintaining computational efficiency~\cite{Padmasola2025,soloviev2021quantum,Martonak2004}.
-The OTSP formulation reduces the complexity of the constraints compared to the classical TSP, making it effective and proficient in preserving the essential routing optimization objectives\cite{srinivasan2018efficient}.
+The effectiveness of clustering lies in its ability to reduce the complexity of the problem while maintaining the quality of the solution~cite{}.
+By grouping the customers into clusters, the overall problem can be decomposed into intra-cluster routing (typically formulated as Open loop TSP instances) and inter-cluster routing (maintaining the VRP structure)~\cite{Santini2023,Kerscher2024}.
+This decomposition has enabled classical algorithms to handle instances with large number of customers while maintaining near-optimal solution quality~\cite{Kerscher2024,DondoCerda2007, Padmasola2025}.

-The application of quantum algorithms to TSP variants has shown outstanding results.
-Various studies have demonstrated the potential for quantum speedup in specific problems~\cite{Moylett2017,le2023quantum,Hogg2000}.
-The open-loop structure of TSP makes it particularly suitable for quantum optimization techniques, as it simplifies the Hamiltonian formulation required for QAOA implementation.